New Jersey FMLA Lawyers

 New Jersey's Family Leave Act (NJFLA)

-The New Jersey Family Leave Act (NJFLA) offers protections for employees taking leave at the state level.
+The New Jersey Family Leave Act (NJFLA) offers protections for employees who work in the State of New Jersey.
 The NJFLA states that eligible employees have the right to take up to 12 weeks of leave every 24 months to care for a family member's serious medical condition.

 Importantly, the NJFLA does not offer time off for an employee to care for their own medical conditions.
 However, the NJFLA does have a wider definition of "family member" in determining leave.